mikewest/mikewest.org/_posts/2008-11-08-generating-etags-for-static-content-using-nginx.markdown

 - server
 - module
 - nginx-static-etags
-Teaser: 'Nginx is a brilliant little HTTP server that I''m using on this website to
-    quickly serve static content.
-It bothers me a (very) little that it doesn''t correctly generate Etag headers for static content, however.
-I''m attempting to remedy that oversight by releasing an Nginx module: `nginx-static-etags`.'
-Title: Generating Etags for static content using Nginx
-layout: post
 ---
 [Nginx][] is a brilliant little HTTP server that I'm using on this website to quickly serve static content, and quickly proxy traffic through to the [ruby backend][fallow] when static content just won't do.
 It's been a breeze to set up, and quite stable in my (limited) experience.
 There's just one thing bothering me about it at the moment: it doesn't completely support the content-based cache headers I'd like to see.
 Specifically, it doesn't do `Etag`s for content it serves, and it [doesn't look like Igor's going to implement it][igor].